columnar-tech/dbc/docs/getting_started/first_steps.md

 ```

 ADBC always returns query results in Arrow format so fetching the result as a PyArrow Table is a low-overhead operation.
-However, the above display isn't the eaisiest to read and we might want to analyze our result using another package.
+However, the above display isn't the easiest to read and we might want to analyze our result using another package.

 If we install [Polars](https://pola.rs) (`pip install polars`), we can use it to work with the result we just got: